Frequently Asked Questions

 Pricing

 No minimums and no setup fees of any kind.
-You can order a single print or hundreds.
-Pricing is purely per square foot of material printed — there are no plate charges, file processing fees, or per-order minimums.
+Order one print or five hundred — pricing is purely per square foot of material printed.
+No plate charges, no file processing fees, no per-order minimums.
 UPS Ground shipping is free on orders $29 or more.
+You pay exactly what the job costs, nothing else.

 UPS Ground shipping is free on all orders $29 or more.
 Orders under $29 pay standard UPS Ground rates.
 Expedited options — UPS 3-Day Select, 2nd Day Air, and Next Day Air — are available at standard UPS rates calculated at checkout based on package weight and destination zip code.